mrkrmh/mrkrmh.github.io/content/projects/spatially-resolved-metallicity/index.md

     url: "https://doi.org/10.1093/mnras/stae2263"
 ---

-Moving beyond integrated single-fiber spectra, this project utilizes Integral Field Unit (IFU) data from the MaNGA survey to map the chemical composition of Seyfert galaxies in 2D.
-This spatially resolved approach reveals how gas-phase metallicity fluctuates across different galactic regions.
-Specifically, we demonstrate that AGN-driven outflows and inflows effectively mix the gas, leading to flatter or even inverted metallicity gradients in the central regions compared to inactive control galaxies.
+Moving beyond integrated single-fiber spectra, this project utilizes optical Integral Field Unit (IFU) observations from the Gemini Multi-Object Spectrograph (GMOS) and the Multi Unit Spectroscopic Explorer (MUSE) to map the 2D chemical composition of 15 nearby Seyfert galaxies (comprising 9 GMOS and 6 MUSE datasets).
+By probing the inner few hundred parsecs, this spatially resolved approach reveals exactly how gas-phase metallicity fluctuates within the active nucleus.
+Specifically, we demonstrate that these local Seyferts exhibit positive (inverted) metallicity radial profiles over extended periods due to seamless gas accretion histories.
+Furthermore, our spatially resolved data establishes a clear anti-correlation between the central gas-phase metallicity and the AGN's Eddington ratio.

 ### Interactive IFU Radial Profile Simulator
 *Compare the steep negative gradient of a normal star-forming control galaxy to the flattened and inverted gradients caused by AGN gas mixing.*